arackcheev/master/servicenodeSETUP.md

 * Ensure your `servicenode.conf` information is correct to your settings

 * Ensure you don't have "< >" in any of the configuration files : (ex: `servicenodeaddr=<your_public_IP:41474>` should be `servicenodeaddr=127.0.0.1:41412`.
 "127.0.0.1 is an example IP address")
-   * Ensure you are using the correct IP PORT #
+   * Ensure you are using the correct P2P PORT #
      * Main-net=`41412`
      * Test-net=`41474`